 If this is already difficult for those who have a PC gamer, imagine then for those who choose gaming notebooks is in an even more complex situation, because, in general, it is not possible to exchange the old parts for new ones, as in a computer.
 If you choose to play games on a notebook this is a decision that will stay with you for a long time.
 So, the best thing is to carefully choose the parts that will be part of your machine, so that they last for a long time.

 We talked a lot about how to choose the best video card for gaming notebooks and gave some indications of what are the best models on the market for those who want to play with quality on a thin and portable computer.
 However, in addition to your Video Card, another crucial thing when choosing is the processor.
 So how to choose a good processor for your computer.

-How to choose a CPU in gaming notebooks
+How to choose a processor for gaming notebooks